-Cheaper and cooler than Los Angeles, Gay Long Beach is undergoing a fabulous resurgence as Angelenos move in to gentrify and Orange County comes to slum it.
+Cheaper and cooler than Los Angeles, Gay Long Beach is undergoing a fabulous resurgence as Angelenos move in to gentrify, and Orange County comes to slum it.

 A hipster-city-by-the-sea filled with wonderful weirdos, dive bars, historic speakeasies, gorgeous bodies and more rainbow flags than we could count, Long Beach is proving that Gay Cali is more than just WeHo, the Castro and Palm Springs.
 And honey, we are absolutely here for it!

-Along LA County’s southern coast the twin ports of Long Beach and San Pedro have gone from being industrial backwater that suffered years of decline after the Navy moved out in the late 90s to hip, cool and happening.
+Along LA County’s southern coast, the twin ports of Long Beach and San Pedro have gone from being industrial backwaters that suffered years of decline after the Navy moved out in the late 90s to hip, cool and happening.

 Centered just out of the downtown along Broadway between Alamitos and Cherry Avenue is the hub of Long Beach’s gay scene, with plenty of cherished dive bars, the antithesis of avant-garde WeHo and perfect for a boozy gay bar crawl.

-Much like the Rome’s Gay Street, Le Marais in Paris and Toronto’s Church and Wellesley neighborhood, at times it can seem the LGBT community far outnumbers their hetero-counterparts leading to the unusual position of many venues declaring themselves straight-friendly.
+Much like Rome’s Gay Street, Le Marais in Paris and Toronto’s Church and Wellesley neighborhood, at times, it can seem the LGBT community far outnumbers their hetero-counterparts leading to the unusual position of many venues declaring themselves straight-friendly.

-As chilled and welcoming as the stereotypical surfer dudes for which Cali is famed, in this sunny city you will an LGBT community infused with energy, passion and genuine excitement about the future – all this despite the best efforts of this current Trump era politics of hate and discrimination.
+As chilled and welcoming as the stereotypical surfer dudes for which Cali is famed, in this sunny city, you will find an LGBT community infused with energy, passion and genuine excitement about the future – all this despite the best efforts of this current Trump-era politics of hate and discrimination.

-But with the most perfect weather, a welcoming community, and a thriving cultural scene, what isn’t there to be happy about?
+But with the perfect weather, a welcoming community, and a thriving cultural scene, what isn’t there to be happy about?

 In this article we will cover...